survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 ### Installing *babel-loader*

-The first step towards configuring Babel to work with Webpack is to set up [babel-loader](https://www.npmjs.com/package/babel-loader).
+The first step towards configuring Babel to work with webpack is to set up [babel-loader](https://www.npmjs.com/package/babel-loader).
 It will take our futuristic code and turn it into a format normal browsers can understand.
 Install *babel-loader with:

 ```bash
 npm i babel-loader babel-core --save-dev